arcalot/arcalot.github.io/docs/arcaflow/contributing/typing.md

 # The Arcaflow type system

-Arcaflow takes a departure from the classic run-and-pray approach of running workloads and validates workflows for validity before executing them.
+Arcaflow takes a departure from the classic run-and-pray approach of running workloads and validates workflows before executing them.
 To do this, Arcaflow starts the plugins as needed before the workflow is run and queries them for their **schema**.
 This schema will contain information about what kind of input a plugin requests and what kind of outputs it can produce.

 A plugin can support multiple **workflow steps** and must provide information about the data types in its **input and output** for each step.
 A step can have exactly one input format, but may declare more than one output.